Palak-soni-coder/Recursion/README.md

 We observed that:
 - Recursion simplifies code for problems like factorial, summation, and string reversal.
 - **Base case** is essential to avoid infinite recursion.
 - Compared to iteration, recursion uses more memory but provides cleaner and more mathematical solutions.

-**Real-life applications include:**
-- Mathematical computations (factorial, Fibonacci).
-- Data structures (trees, graphs).
-- Backtracking problems (N-Queens, Sudoku).
+-
-- Algorithm design (divide and conquer).

 Hence, recursion is a powerful concept that enhances problem-solving ability in C++ programming.